annasarabasheva/Personal-Project-with-Django/README.md

 # 🎓 UniMatch: Student Forum Platform 🎓

 UniMatch is a web-based platform built with the **Django Framework** to connect future students with current university students.
-The application allows users to interact through forums, create threads, reply to posts, and get guidance about universities.
+The application allows users to interact through forums and direct messages and get guidance about universities.

 ---
 ## 🌟 What Exactly is the Project About?